Professor of Electrical and Computer Engineering

 From Spring 1991 to Fall 1999, he worked at the Department of Electrical Engineering in the University of Hawaii at Manoa as a faculty member.
 Previously, he worked at IBM Research Laboratory, San Jose, CA, NCR Corp., San Diego, CA, and Xicor Inc., Milpitas, CA as a co-op student, design engineer, and summer-student engineer, respectively.

-Prof. Kim is an expert in piezoelectric and acoustic MEMS, having published more than 230 refereed papers and 12 issued patents in the field, but has recently launched a research program on electromagnetic vibration-energy harvesting.
+Prof. Kim is an expert in acoustic/piezoelectric MEMS, having published about 240 refereed papers and 15 issued patents in the field.
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the Institute of Physics (IOP).
 He serves as an editor for IEEE/ASME Journal of Microelectromechanical Systems.
 He has been awarded a Research Initiation Award (1991-1993) and a Faculty Early Career Development (CAREER) Award (1995-1999) by National Science Foundation.
 He received Outstanding EE Faculty of the Year Award at U. of Hawaii in May 1996 and the IEEE Transactions on Automation Science and Engineering 2006 Best New Application Paper Award.

 (1) biomedical technologies based on self-focusing acoustic transducers, (2) wearable hearing/listening systems based on acoustic MEMS, (3) power generation from human movement without loading/limiting the human, (4) tamper detection for semiconductor chip authenticity, (5) acoustic-wave tweezers and resonators, etc.